Skip to content

 Also, some cloud-based backup services and endpoint protectors you may already use have location tracking built in.

-And to your second point, clever admin, remember that through an MDM like SimpleMDM, you can lock down the machine at any point, making it impossible for the user to continue using it without the lock code.
+And to your second point, clever admin, remember that through an MDM like SimpleMDM, you can lock down the machine at any moment, making it impossible for the user to continue using it without the lock code.
 They could keep the device but, again, paperweight.

 How to manage Activation Lock via SimpleMDM